-The following is an Excel Spreadsheet that contains all requests year to date and previous years.
+The following is an Excel Spreadsheet that contains all requests year to date.

 RTK Requests 2021 (3) – View the York Township Right to Know Requests Right to Know Requests 2021-Year to Date

 York Township’s right to know requests summary must be viewed with a program that is able to read Excel Spread sheets.
 If you can not open Excel files select the Download Viewer link to go to Microsofts support site.